epubBooks/docbook-xsl-wrapper/README.md

 # DocBook XSL Wrapper

-_Initial 'gemification' of the DocBook XSL Ruby script.
-Please consider this as an Alpha release._
+_Please consider this as an Alpha release._

 The DocBook XSL stylesheets are very powerful and provide an easy way to output your DocBook XML documents into a usable format such as EPUB and PDF.
 This GEM hopes to make using these stylesheets even easier.

-At present the wrapper will only convert DocBook to EPUB 2 and is intended to be run from the command-line - future versions will have more functionality (see Future Improvements).
+At present the wrapper will only convert DocBook to EPUB2 and EPUB3 and is intended to be run from the command-line - future versions will have more functionality (see Future Improvements).